Get rid of your constraints and reparametrize: A study in NNLS and implicit bias: ADDITIONAL NUMERICAL EXPERIMENTS

-\section{Additional Numerical Experiments}
+\section{ADDITIONAL NUMERICAL EXPERIMENTS}

 In this section, we provide additional empirical evidence for our theoretical claims.
-In particular, (i) we illustrate the performance of our method in an over-determined large scale NNLS problem and (ii) we compare our method to projected gradient descent (PGD) \cite{polyak2015projected} in terms of number of iterations, convergence rate, and running time since it is known that PGD converges linearly to the global minimizer \cite{attouch2013convergence, polyak2015projected} and it is a numerically efficient method due to the fast calculation of the projection step.
+In particular, (i.) we show, for Gaussian signals, the stability of our approach with respect to negative entries, as similarly done in Section \ref{sec:NumericsStability}, (ii.) we illustrate the performance of our method in an over-determined large-scale NNLS problem, and (iii.) we compare our method to projected gradient descent (\textbf{PGD}) \citep{polyak2015projected} in terms of the number of iterations, convergence rate, and running time since it is known that \textbf{PGD} converges linearly to the global minimizer \citep{attouch2013convergence, polyak2015projected} and it is a numerically efficient method due to the fast calculation of the projection step.